Dealing with Surveillance

 - Check listings of Australian police academy graduates, if available.

-- Confront him or her in a protected setting, such as a small meeting with several other key members of your group (and an attorney if available)
+- Confront them in a protected setting, such as a small meeting with several other key members of your group (and an attorney if available)

 - Present the evidence and ask for the person’s response

-- You should plan how to inform your members about the infiltration, gathering information about what the person did while a part of the group and determining any additional impact they may have had
+- Plan how to inform your members about the infiltration, gathering information about what the person did while a part of the group and determining any additional impact they may have had

-- You should consider contacting the press with evidence of the infiltration
+- You may consider contacting the press with evidence of the infiltration

-- Hold a strategy session with key leadership as to how to handle the troublesome person
+- Hold a strategy session with key leadership as to how to handle the disruptive person;

-If sufficient evidence is then gathered which indicates they are an infiltrator, confront the person with the information in front of witnesses and carefully watch reactions.
+If you do have good evidence that someone is an infiltrator, confront the person with the information in front of witnesses and carefully watch reactions.